mikepfeiffer/azure-iac-bootcamp/Lab 5/README.md

 ## Challenge

-Now that you've done a Bicep deployment, try adding a template spec (check the lifelines below).
+Now that you've done a Bicep deployment, re-start the lab and try adding a template spec (check the lifelines below).

 ## Lifelines